 Of course, there are numerous challenges associated with this “genetic similarity” approach, not to mention the fact that all populations are mixed to begin with, and that we cannot always trace back to the direct ancestors.
 Sometimes we have a “missing link” with individuals who are mixed from ancient populations A and B, none of which exists or can be found among ancient peoples.
 In this instance, neighboring populations (A’ and B’) are ascertained and reported.
 The approach continues to be refined as more ancient DNA is uncovered, allowing us to better identify those links.
 The full universe of ancestral populations is not known.
 But all those identified were mixed and remixed.
 Many, apparently, went extinct.
 Every pioneering phase of knowledge starts small and builds to more and more certainty, comprehensiveness and precision.
 A philosopher once said, “We are dwarfs standing on the shoulders of giants.”

 A microchip array (“SNP chip”) pinpoints the individual’s variation and differences (mutations) in terms of single nucleotides, sequences, strands of DNA or, loosely speaking, genes.
 These data are then compared to the ancient genomes sequenced on a similar microchip or using a complete-genome approach that attempts to recover a sample’s entire DNA (not just 0.5-1.0 million bases).
-As of the end of 2017, the total number of ancient DNA reference samples was over 2,000.
+As of the end of 2017, the total number of ancient DNA individual reference genomes was over 2,000.

 If we go back 15 generations each person alive today has 32,768 ancestors.
 Only two of them contributed the mitochondrial and Y chromosome lines which your parents gave you—the focus of DNA testing companies’ earliest haplotype assignments (H, R1b, L etc.).
 Y chromosomes and mitochondrial DNA reflect information only from the entirely male or entirely female lines.
 Autosomal genomes, on the other hand, carry recombining segments inherited from tens of thousands of others.
 Even though the two sex-linked haplotypes are important—and may indeed be typical of all the other populations you incorporate from the past—they are by no means the whole story.